samgomena/gomena.io/README.md

 # [samgomena.github.io](#)

-jk, the website is now located [here](https://gomena.io).
+While GH pages still supports it, I've opted to host the website on my personal infrastructure, which is located [here](https://gomena.io).

 ### Why was it moved?

-It was moved because github pages wouldn't allow custom domains to be served over https and that was unacceptable.
+It was moved because I wanted to use a custom domain and github pages doesn't allow custom domains to be served over https and therefore  was unacceptable.

-So, using digital ocean, cloudflare, and let's encrypt we were able to get it setup properly.
+So, I instead used digital ocean, cloudflare, and let's encrypt to get it set up properly.

 ### Why does it look like that?
 The background gradients are scraped and parsed via [eggradients](https://eggradients.com) and then chosen randomly.